vsilaev/tascalate-async-await/README-NG.md

 As an extra takeaway, `CallContext.scheduler()` may be used with any combination of the scheduler providers and reports currently used `Scheduler` for all asynchronous, suspendable and generators methods.

 ## More useful SchedulerResolver — per-class and per-instance schedulers
 The next provider variant lets you associate a `Scheduler` with a specific class.
 The resolver locates a `Scheduler` declared on the target type either as a field (static or instance) or as a no-argument method that returns `Scheduler`.
-When present, that `Scheduler` is used for asynchronous, suspendable, and generator methods invoked on that class or class instance.
+When present, that `Scheduler` is used for asynchronous task and generator methods invoked on that class or class instance.

 To use this provider you need to add a new *runtime* dependency:
 ```xml